 While RCT’s most well-known experiment is no longer known for being ethically sound, there is still evidence to support this theory.
 A lot of this evidence comes from data related to racial tensions and immigration policy.

 In 1983, a paper was published on the opposition to school busing and integration.
 Data taken around that time supported the idea that opposition to busing wasn’t just fueled by racism itself.
 Group conflict motives also played a role.
 The threat of another “group” taking scarce resources (access to education) scared whites during that time period.

 We hear similar arguments in the present day.
 Have you ever heard one of your relatives or talk show commentators argue that “immigrants are taking our jobs?”
 Never mind the validity behind the threat – the perceived threat is enough to cause hostility and tension.

-As more data and experiments look at realistic conflict theory, psychologists may change their perspective on intergroup conflict and other related topics.
+More data and experiments are looking at realistic conflict theory.
+Psychologists may change their perspectives on intergroup conflict and other related topics.
 But for now, the Robbers Cave Experiment offers an important reminder that experiments cannot be conducted simply to prove a hypothesis.